Ava Marie Ziegler: 2022–23 season: Senior debut & Challenger Series gold

-2023–24 season: First Grand Prix medal
+2023–24 season: Grand Prix gold

 Ziegler began the season by winning the silver medal at the 2023 Cranberry Cup International, behind training mate Lindsay Thorngren.
 She said afterward that she was "super happy with my skates" at the event, adding that there "are things that I can improve throughout the season, but the overall, the competition was successful."
 Appearing on the Challenger circuit at the 2023 CS Lombardia Trophy, she came sixth, before finishing fifth at the 2023 CS Finlandia Trophy.

 For the second consecutive season, Ziegler did not initially receive a Grand Prix assignment, but was invited to attend the 2023 NHK Trophy following the withdrawal of German skater Nicole Schott.
 She placed fifth in the short program after receiving an incorrect edge call on her triple Lutz and an underrotation call on the back half of her jump combination, but won the free skate after landing seven triple jumps, the only error being another call on her Lutz edge.
 Ziegler's free skate carried her into first place, overtaking Thorngren by less than two points for the gold medal.
 She set a new American women’s record for fewest appearances needed before winning a Grand Prix, having done so in her second appearance.
 She became the second American woman to win the NHK Trophy after Gracie Gold who won in 2014.
 Ziegler said of the result that "this is the moment I do this sport for!"

 In advance of the 2024 U.S. Championships, Ziegler was preemptively named to the American delegation to the 2024 Four Continents Championships, which were to be held in Shanghai the week after the national championships.
 Shortly afterward, Ziegler announced that she was withdrawing from the national championship in favour of focusing on preparations for the Four Continents Championships, saying in a statement that "this was a difficult decision, however her team believes it in her best interest with both major competitions so close together."
 She would later reveal that "some health issues" after NHK Trophy had necessitated the choice.

 At the Four Continents Championships, Ziegler came third in the short program, 1.03 points in front of Japan's Rinka Watanabe in fourth.
 Her only technical error was a call for an incorrect edge on her triple Lutz.
 She won a bronze small medal for the segment, and said she felt "really honored and enjoy being here."
 In the free skate both of her triple Lutzes received edge calls, and she put a foot down on the latter attempt, coming fourth in the free skate.
 She finished fourth overall, 1.02 points behind Watanabe, who overtook her for the bronze medal.

-2024–25 season
+2024–25 season: Injury struggles

 Ziegler was selected to compete at 2024 Skate Canada International and the 2024 Cup of China.
 In August, she was forced to withdraw in order to undergo surgery for a hip injury she had sustained during the previous season.